List of informally named dinosaurs: White Rock spinosaurid

 "White Rock spinosaurid" is the nickname of a giant spinosaur from the Vectis Formation of the Isle of Wight described in 2022.
 Its remains are so fragmentary that the describers refrained from naming it, but considered the name "Vectispinus".
 With vertebrae comparable in dimensions to Spinosaurus, it was likely among the largest theropods with a length exceeding 10 m.

+Wyomingraptor

+"Wyomingraptor" is the name given to an undiagnostic allosaurid specimen from the Late Jurassic Morrison Formation that is comparatively robust.
+It was named by an anonymous author in 1997 and is a nomen nudum.

 X

 Xinghesaurus

-"Xinghesaurus" was the name given to a species of sauropod dinosaur, possibly a titanosauriform, in 2009, in the guidebook for the dinosaur expo "Miracle of Deserts", written by Hasegawa et al..
-No species name was given for the genus.
+"Xinghesaurus" was the name given to a species of sauropod dinosaur, possibly a titanosauriform, in 2009, in the guidebook for the dinosaur expo "Miracle of Deserts", written by Hasegawa et al. No species name was given for the genus.
 Based on the skeletal mount, "Xinghesaurus" was likely around 15.4 m long and weighed around 6 tonnes.

 Y

 Yibinosaurus

 "Yibinosaurus" (meaning "Yibin lizard") is the informal name given to an as yet undescribed genus of herbivorous dinosaur from the Early Jurassic.
 It was a sauropod which lived in what is now Sichuan, China.
 The suggested "type species", "Yibinosaurus zhoui", is briefly mentioned in the Chongqing Natural History Museum guidebook (2001) as under description by Chinese paleontologist Ouyang Hui.
 It was coined as a nomen ex dissertationae by Ouyang (2003), and is based on a specimen referred to Gongxianosaurus sp. nov. by Luo and Wang (1999).